What Is the Best Terminal for Kalshi?

 What actually helps

 Most Kalshi users do not need a terminal.
-They need a better loop.
-Start by matching the tool to the job.
+They need a better loop matched to a specific job

 Spot movers